-The free-form part of questions 8.1, 10, and 17.d were evaluated manually for a pseudo-random set of 303 responses.2 The selection of the 303 pseudo-random responses was performed in such a way that the number of responses from any particular category of respondent (question 1) was proportional to the number of responses from that category in the total set of questionnaires received.
+The free-form part of questions 8.1, 10, and 17.d were evaluated manually for a pseudo-random set of 303 responses.
+The selected set of 303 responses contained 10% of the responses received in each category.
 An analysis of the full set of answers to these and other free-form questions may be undertaken after the Ghana meeting.

 Generally, in order to derive some statistics from free-form questions, the members of the task force agreed upon "baskets" which were used to classify responses.